-- Combine dry ingredients: In a large mixing bowl, toss together combine the oats, pecans, pumpkin seeds, pumpkin pie spice, ground cinnamon, and fine sea salt.
+- Combine dry ingredients: In a large mixing bowl, combine the oats, pecans, pumpkin seeds, pumpkin pie spice, ground cinnamon, and fine sea salt.
 Mix until evenly combined.

 - Combine wet ingredients: Combine the extra light tasting olive oil, maple syrup, and vanilla extract in a measuring cup.
 Stir, then pour into the bowl with the dry ingredients mixture.
 Mix until everything is coated well.

 - Spread: Pour the granola mixture onto the prepared baking trays and use a large flat backed spatula to press down and spread into an even layer.